 The present formal membership stands at around 350 and covers a wide age-range.
 There is a total estimated church community of between 600-700 people.
 The wide variety of people in the church is reflected in the worship styles and ways of meeting.
 Overall we seek to reflect both the heritage of the church and the need to be contemporary and open to the Holy Spirit today.

-South Parade is made up of 5 Gatherings or congregations each with its own ethos and particular mission opportunities.
+Cornerstone is made up of three Gatherings or congregations each with its own ethos and particular mission opportunities.
 Its attendance is mostly drawn from the communities in which the Gatherings are based.
 Cragg Hill meets in a Victorian chapel in Horsforth on the western edge.
-Headingley morning and the Sent meet in the Headingley suite of buildings.
+Headingley morning and evening meet in the Headingley suite of buildings.
 Connect meet at the Copper Beech Hub in Bramley.
 The church has a holistic view of mission and is committed to evangelism and social action in North and West Leeds and beyond.

 The buildings are used extensively by many community and church groups.
 Many members are involved in mission projects across West Yorkshire, and the church has a strong history of mission partnerships across the world,